leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 - **Product brand** — native WC 10.x `product_brand` taxonomy delegated by default; third-party brands (`pwb-brand`, YITH, etc.) registerable via the `linguaforge_wc_delegate_taxonomies` filter.
 - **REST write guard** — PUT/PATCH to translated products or variations returns HTTP 422 with the source product ID, preventing external integrations from corrupting translated posts.

-WooCommerce UI strings (cart labels, checkout headers, button text, notices) live in `.po`/`.mo` files and are translated via Loco Translate.
-Dynamic cart and checkout JavaScript (rendered client-side after page load) remains outside scope — Weglot and TranslatePress handle that via cloud-proxy and render-time interception respectively.
+WooCommerce ships official language packs for all major languages; WordPress downloads them automatically when a language is added to the site — no companion plugin required.
+The block-based cart, mini cart, and checkout use `@wordpress/i18n` and load those translations via `wp_set_script_translations()`, so all UI strings localise correctly out of the box.
+Custom string overrides can be managed with Loco Translate if needed.
+Product data in the cart (prices, stock, variation names, attribute term names) is served through the Store API with LF's language context already applied.
 Multi-currency is not a translation-plugin concern.

 ---